una/libsass/docs/build-with-visual-studio.md

 `Header Files` contains the .h and .hpp files, while `Source Files` covers `.c` and `.cpp`.
 The other used headers/sources will appear under `External Dependencies`.

-If there is a libsass code file appearing under External Dependencies, it can be changed by altering the `win\libsass.vcxproj.filters` file or dragging in Solution Explorer.
+If there is a LibSass code file appearing under External Dependencies, it can be changed by altering the `win\libsass.vcxproj.filters` file or dragging in Solution Explorer.

 #### From Command Prompt: